ejifolabi/Gender_Voice_Classification/README.md

 ✅ Visualizes waveform and spectrogram
 ✅ Trained with Random Forest on gender-labeled voice dataset
-✅ Accurate, clean, and efficient (99%+ test accuracy)
+✅ Accurate, clean, and efficient (99%+ test accuracy).

 ---